• Skip to content

 The disadvantage to this is that $1,000 is not enough to cover even two weeks of expenses for most people.
 Dave is right though–the more money you have working to pay down your debt, the better.

-The Disadvantage of Emergency Funds: Opportunity Cost
+The Disadvantage Of Emergency Funds: Opportunity Cost

 It would make sense to think that the bigger of an emergency fund you have, the better, right?